dhanushpandian/TCRD/compare.md

   - Examines potential drug interactions and side effects by correlating data from multiple sources.

 ### Conclusion
-Platform 2 showcases the effectiveness of deep learning models in biomedical NLP, enhancing the integration of structured and unstructured data for comprehensive analysis.
+BIKG showcases the effectiveness of deep learning models in biomedical NLP, enhancing the integration of structured and unstructured data for comprehensive analysis.

-## Platform 3
+## Standigm ASK

 ### Overview
-Platform 3 employs a hybrid approach, combining rule-based systems with machine learning for text mining and knowledge extraction.
+Standigm ASK employs a hybrid approach, combining rule-based systems with machine learning for text mining and knowledge extraction.

 ### Methodology
 1. **Rule-Based Systems**: